hacks-guide/Guide_Wii/_pages/en_US/wilbrand.md

 1. Power on your console.
 1. Go to `Wii Settings`.
-1. Take note in the top right corner of the letter next to the system version.
+1. Take note of the letter next to the system version, in the top-right corner of the screen.
     + This letter corresponds to your system menu region, which you will need to know for the corresponding steps.

     ![Wii Region](/images/wii/SystemMenuVersion.png)